gvwilson/thirdbit/src/fiction/makers-return/index.md

 Lickety quick now."

 She turned to the Roos as Cody scampered away.
-"I expect this is gonna have somethin' to do with Special Leaf passin'.
+"This is either gonna be about them bots from Heck that have gone missin' or about Special Leaf passin'.
+Either way,
-You folks want to be in the conversation, or would you rather make use o' the back door as well?"
+d'you folks want to be in the conversation, or would you rather make use o' the back door as well?"

 Mama Roo straightened.